hampusengstrom89/todo/README.md

 $ npm run dev
 ```

-To use the client side of the application
+To use the client-side of the application
 Open http://localhost:5173/

-# TODO - SERVER
+# TODO: SERVER

 ## Description